WBSX: History

-The radio station first signed on the air in 1949 as WAZL-FM, the FM sister station to WAZL AM also located in the city of Hazleton.
+The radio station began test broadcasts on May 6, 1949, and started its official broadcasts on July 9, as WAZL-FM, the FM sister station to WAZL AM also located in the city of Hazleton.
 During the early 1970s, the station switched to what was branded as a "beautiful music" format (which was a form of Easy Listening or Elevator Music) and the call sign WVCD.
 The station was automated with no live DJs or announcers during this time.
 The station evolved their music format slightly by 1985 when the station changed call signs to WWSH and branded on air as "Wish 98".
 The station made a dramatic switch in 1994 to a rock music format and another call sign change to WZMT to reflect the new on air branding as "The Mountain".
 In 1996, it was renamed "98 Rock".
 In 1997, under Citadel Broadcasting, the name changed to "The Bear", with the call letters WXBE, and featuring the syndicated Howard Stern Show in mornings.
 In October 2001, the station shifted to a format branded as "classic hard rock", name change to "Z-Rock", and call letters to WAOZ.
 7 months later, in May 2002, the station returned to a more current-based rock format under the call sign of WBSX, and branding as "97-9 X" with an alternative rock format (which was moved over from 93.7 FM).
 By 2007, the station adopted its current active rock format.
 Citadel merged with Cumulus Media on September 16, 2011.